-OER entered into a hedge arrangement in October 2020.
-Those hedges account for 8,000 bbl/day.
-The effect of the hedges is to fix the price of oil OER receives on the specific volumes at \$25/bbl.
+OER entered into a hedge arrangement in October 2021 on the Corporate Finance Facility and the RBL respectively.
+Those hedges account for 3,868 bbl/day.
+The effect of the hedges is to fix the price of oil that OER receives on the specific volumes at \$55.9/bbl and \$56.2/bbl.
+Similarly the RBL hedges account for an average of 5,414 bbl/day and an upfront premium was paid on a strike price of \$55.
 Once dated Brent crude oil price goes below the strike price, OER receives proceeds on the floating differential.
 Hedge accounting in line with IFRS 9 has not been applied to this transaction.

-Derivatives, including financial commodity contracts, are initially recognized at fair value on the date the derivative contract is entered into and are subsequently remeasured at their fair value with the resulting gains or losses recognized as income or expense in the statement of profit or loss in the period.
-For the year ended December 31, 2020, OER recorded net fair value gain on financial commodity contracts of N17.8 billion (2019: N7.9 billion; \$21.7 million loss) including premium paid of N5 billion; \$12.1 million.
-OER also realized net gains of N2.2 billion; \$5.7 million (2019: N5.4 billion; \$15 million) from monthly settlements on the financial commodity contracts.
-This resulted in a net gain/(loss) of N20 billion (2019: N2.4 billion loss).
-The proceeds from hedge settlement is N25.3 billion;\$61.7 million (2019: N5.4 billion;\$14.98 million)
+Derivatives, including financial commodity contracts, are initially recognized at fair value on the date the derivative contract is entered into and are subsequently re-measured at their fair values with the resulting gains or losses recognized as income or expense in the statement of profit or loss in the period.
+For the year ended December 31, 2021, OER recorded net fair value loss on financial commodity contracts of N1.2 billion/\$2.7 million including premium paid of N7.5 billion/\$17.2 million (2020: N17.8 billion/\$46.2 million gain including premium paid of N5 billion/\$12.1 million).
+OER also realized nil net gains (2020: N2.2 billion/\$5.7 million) from monthly settlements on the financial commodity contracts.
+This resulted in a net loss of N1.2 billion/\$2.7 million (2020: N20 billion/\$51.9 million gain).
+The proceeds from hedge settlement is nil (2020: N25.3 billion/\$61.7 million).